 No, we are quite happy for you to just ride Club Runs as many members do.
 But what we do not want is for you to keep upping the pace of Club Runs because you find them too slow.
 If you are doing that then you should be racing, in a faster group or on the training ride in winter.
 If you do not race or are not racing when we are organising an event we expect you to help out by marshalling a few times a season.
 Marshalling involves signalling to riders where to turn, warning traffic and other activities at the start and finish.
 You will be doing it with experienced people initially who will tell you what to do.

 Having members help with marshalling is essential if we are to continue to organise races.

 How do I start racing?

 The easy way to start is to try our summer Thursday evening 10 mile time trials, starting near Chertsey, that you can enter on the line.
 These will give you a good idea of your competitiveness and how much training you need to do.
 You do not need a racing licence for any time trials run by Hounslow Wheelers or Cycling Time Trials.
-If you wish to try road racing you will need a BC licence and start as a fourth category or a youth rider and you can then enter any race catering for this category.
+If you wish to try Road Racing you will need a BC licence and start as a fourth category or a youth rider and you can then enter any race catering for this category.
 There is only one category for women.
-Hounslow Wheelers run a number of road races during the year and there is also the Surrey League and Hillingdon Circuit Series among others available locally.
-Surrey League races are handicaps so particularly good for beginners.
+Hillingdon closed Circuit Series promote Road Races locally on Hillingdon Road Circuit.